 What is it?

-- Download and install the current supported version for Windows, OS X or as source code.
+- Download and install the current supported version for Windows, Build_on_OS_X or as source code.
 Most Unix systems have vips available through their package manager.
-Fink, Macports and Homebrew all have versions.
-See What's New in 7.36 for an introduction to this version.
+Homebrew, Fink, and Macports all have packages.
+See What's New in 8.4 for an introduction to this version.

 - Read about and download the sources for the current development version.